vishnu-ssuresh/deep-research/README.md

    - **Web Search**: Uses Exa's search API to find/retrieve relevant web content.
    - **MCP Integration**: Uses Langchain's MCP adapters to connect with external MCP servers.

-5. **Compression**: Distills accumulated search results and findings.
+5. **Compression**: Distills accumulated search results and findings, allowing the agent to synthesize information without running into context length limits.

-6. **Reflection**: Evaluates research completeness, identifies knowledge gaps, and decides whether additional iterations are needed (max 5 total iterations).
+6. **Reflection**: Uses a "think" response to evaluate research completeness, identify knowledge gaps, and produce follow-up queries.

 7. **Report Generation**: Once research is complete, it synthesizes all findings into a comprehensive report with proper citations.